Canada Periodical Fund: Expansion to legacy dailies under Trudeau

-The fund was expanded by Finance Minister Bill Morneau and Heritage Minister Pablo Rodriguez to include non-magazine news sources in autumn 2018, ostensibly in response to financial losses suffered by news outlets in Canada.
+The fund was not expanded by Finance Minister Bill Morneau and Heritage Minister Pablo Rodriguez to include non-magazine news sources in autumn 2018, despite a proposal by newspaper industry association News Media Canada to do so, ostensibly in response to financial losses suffered by news outlets in Canada.

 "A letter urging Parliament to act and addressed to Prime Minister Justin Trudeau" was issued in February 2019 "by an eclectic group of media outlets, including Postmedia, which owns the National Post, Torstar, which publishes the Toronto Star, SaltWire Network, and the CBC among others."

-On 22 May 2019, details of the expansion were announced by Rodriguez.
+On 22 May 2019, details of a $595-million package of tax credits to aid newspapers were instead announced by Rodriguez.

-Eight organisations administer the fund and "define and promote core journalism standards (and) define professional journalism": News Media Canada, the Association de la presse francophone, the Quebec Community Newspaper Association, the National Ethnic Press and Media Council of Canada, the Canadian Association of Journalists, the Fédération professionnelle des journalistes du Québec, the Unifor union, and the Fédération nationale des communications.
+Eight organisations administer the aid and "define and promote core journalism standards (and) define professional journalism": News Media Canada, the Association de la presse francophone, the Quebec Community Newspaper Association, the National Ethnic Press and Media Council of Canada, the Canadian Association of Journalists, the Fédération professionnelle des journalistes du Québec, the Unifor union, and the Fédération nationale des communications.

 In order to qualify for the fund "60 per cent of the content must be written" and "50 per cent of a news outlet’s content must be original news content".
 Should the CRA question the eligibility of a subsidy beneficiary, a "Second Panel of journalism experts from post-secondary institutions" would consult.

 In June 2018, columnist Christie Blatchford (doyenne with a 48-year career in journalism), had said of a rumoured press subsidy: "God forbid Ottawa should start to subsidize newspapers too.
 As a journalist, the thought gives me the shudders."
 Former Ottawa Citizen editor Andrew Potter in May 2019 called the "Liberals' bailout package... a toxic initiative."
 Among other points, he identified "a newspaper industry lobby group" who had begged the government for three years, as indeed Terence Corcoran had already remarked in February 2016.